Zoë Fairbairns

-Zoë Ann Fairbairns (born 1948) is a British feminist writer who has authored novels, short stories, radio plays and political pamphlets.
+Zoë Ann Fairbairns (born 20 December 1948) is an English feminist writer who has authored novels, short stories, radio plays and political pamphlets.

 Biography

 Fairbairns was born in 1948 in Tonbridge, Kent, England.
 She attended St Catherine's School, Twickenham, and went on to study at St Andrews University, Scotland, and the College of William and Mary, in the United States.

 Fairbairns was the poetry editor for Spare Rib magazine, in the same decade working as part of a collective of women writers to produce Tales I Tell My Mother.
 Fairbairns has worked as a freelance journalist and a creative writing tutor; she has also held appointments as Writer in Residence at Bromley Schools (1981–83 and 1985–89), Deakin University, Geelong, Australia (1983), Sunderland Polytechnic (1983–85) and Surrey County Council (1989).
 More recently she has worked as a subtitler and audio describer.
 She lives in South London and currently teaches Creative Writing at City Lit.